Sound studies: Transduce and record

-Our perception of a recorded sound's authenticity has been greatly impacted by the commercial influence of capitalism.
-Even the dead now profit from recordings they've made, making music more timeless than ever before.
-Bringing the past into the present generates a sense of familiarity which compels the public to engage in new forms of listening.
+The commercialisation of recorded music has influenced perceptions of authenticity in sound recordings.
+Recordings have enabled the continued commercial circulation of music by deceased artists, extending the availability of their work beyond their lifetimes.
+The renewed use and distribution of older recordings has also contributed to new listening practices and forms of audience engagement.

 In a Memorex commercial involving Ella Fitzgerald and Chuck Mangione, Fitzgerald is unable to discern the difference between a live performance and a recording of Mangione playing the trumpet.
 This presents a scene to viewers which sells cassette tapes as ideal objects of high-fidelity, auditory preservation.
 What was once an autonomic experience of memory which integrated visual and auditory stimuli (live music) has become a consumable item which popularizes and commodifies sonic memory explicitly.

 Part of this shift in the dynamics of recorded sound has to do with a desire for noise reduction.
 This desire is representative of a mode of recording referred to by scholar James Lastra as "telephonic:" a mode in which sound is regarded as having hierarchically important qualities, with clarity and intelligibility being the most important aspects.
 This contrasts with phonographic recording, which generates a "point of audition" from which a sense of space can be derived, sacrificing quality for uniqueness and fidelity.
 This technique is often used in movies to demonstrate how a character hears something (such as muffled voices through a closed door).
 Through various forms of media, recorded music affects our perceptions and consumptive practices more often than we realize.